 Is the Child Care Program Stabilization Funding based on licensed capacity or enrollment?

-OEC will pay a program based on their licensed capacity.
+OEC will pay a program based on an estimate of operating expenses and their licensed capacity.
 The licensed capacity listed on the OEC license is the maximum number of children your program can have present at one time.
 Programs that operate less than 30 hours per week will be funded at half the licensed capacity.

 What if a program serves more children than our licensed capacity?

 If a family care home serves more children than the licensed capacity because child care services are offered during extended business daytime hours, nights, and weekends, you will receive a separate payment at a later date for caring for children in excess of your licensed capacity.
 If you believe that you serve more than your licensed capacity given your attendance choices, there is a check box on the application.
 If you select that checkbox, there will be a verification process to complete.